 This doesn't weaken your case, it strengthens credibility.

-If your goal is belief—belief in the mission, the model, and the people doing the work—the answer isn’t cleaner stories.
+If your goal is belief, belief in the mission, the model, and the people doing the work, the answer is more context.